NVIDIA/NeMo-Aligner/docs/user-guide/CAI.rst

 Please wait for the server to be ready before proceeding.

-Next, send a requests to the server, here is one example code:
+In order to prompt the model, use the following code snippet:

 .. code-block:: python